Camden, South Carolina: American Civil War and later years

 Camden was the source of six Confederate generals during the American Civil War.
 Richard Rowland Kirkland – "The Angel of Marye's Heights" – is interred in the Old Quaker Cemetery.
 At the end of the war, components of Sherman's army burned Confederate and nearby properties, including a full block of downtown buildings.
 The last Federal officer killed in the Civil War was 1st Lt E.L.
 Stevens of the 54th Massachusetts Infantry who died in a skirmish 9 miles south of Camden at the Battle of Boykin's Mill on April 18, 1865.

 Starting in the mid-1880s the Camden area became an increasingly popular destination for wealthy northern families to spend the winter.
 Eventually, three resort hotels provided winter tourism activities well into the 1930s and beyond.
 The town became associated with many equestrian activities and is now the home of the third oldest active polo field in America.
 In the winter, more than 1,500 thoroughbreds call the area home.
 According to Kershaw County's web site, "Horse-related activities became very popular.
 That interest in equine activities has continued and today the horse industry is a major part of the county's economy.
 For that reason, the city is known as the 'Steeplechase Capital of the World'."

 In 1950, Dupont opened the Dupont May Plant in Camden which manufactured Orlon.
 The plant was located on five miles of land and employed over 2,000 people.
 For many years it was the town's largest employer.
 In 1977, DuPont notified the National Institute for Occupational Safety and Health of a study the company conducted which showed an "excessive incidence and cancer mortality" rate among a cohort of workers who worked at the plant from 1950 to 1955.
-The findings were liked to a major chemical component of Orlon, acrylonitrile.
+The findings were linked to a major chemical component of Orlon, acrylonitrile.
 Citing issues with foreign competition, Dupont ended the production of Orlon in 1990.
 Since the closure of the Orlon plant, the town has attracted a number of manufacturing companies such as Hengst GmbH & Co. and Haier.
 In 2003, Target opened an $85 million distribution center in the town.